ethronsoft/stor/README.md

 in the respective folder under dependencies/.

   Note:
-    All dependencies are already provided (for convenience) in the dependencies/ folder for the respective platforms.
+    All dependencies are already provided (for convenience and for self-contained testing) in the dependencies/ folder for the respective platforms.
     Building scripts called during CMake-builds automatically take care of building the respective 64-bit libraries for you.
-You are free to manage the dependencies the way you like, just make sure you modify the Cmake accordingly.
+You are free to manage the dependencies the way you like, just make sure you modify the CmakeLists.txt accordingly.
     Boost UUID dependencies, extracted with the bcp utility (http://www.boost.org/doc/libs/1_64_0/tools/bcp/doc/html/index.html) are also included.
-If you already have Boost headers on the PATH g++ looks into for headers, then you may remove it from the dependencies/build.py and remove boost_uuid_ROOT_DIR from CmakeLists.txt
+If you already have Boost headers on the PATH g++ looks into for headers, then you may remove it from the dependencies/build.py and remove boost_uuid_ROOT_DIR from CmakeLists.txt.

+    When linking libstor.a to your own project, you may want to take note of the dependencies linked with the `stor_test` target for each platform and replicate the linking them in your own executable.